Please note we are now only printing posters submitted through our online system: submit a poster for printing here.

 - High resolution photos only.

-Look at all of your poster at 100% magnification.
+Look at all of your poster at 100% magnification, conference room monitors typically display posters at roughly printed size if you want to see the visual impact before finalizing for printing.
 If the pictures are blurry, they will print blurry and this is not the fault of OURS.

 Remember this is a poster and not a paper or oral presentation and design must reflect this, avoid paragraphs and include graphics!